Sam-0073/ML-Workflow-Design/README.md

 # ML-Workflow-Design

 This repository contains the code file for the Academic Project "Illuminating the Path: A Machine Learning Approach to Traffic Light Object Detection".

-To monitor the training process the details are available in Codefile/Traffic Light Detection.ipynb
+To monitor the training process the details are available in Code file/Traffic Light Detection.ipynb

 ## Steps to run the application